dmlc/minpy/README.md

 Other numpy code remain the same.
 And you could have:
 * Auto differentiation support.
 * Speed up with some operations executed on GPUs.
-* Missing operations will fail back to NumPy automatically.
+* Missing operations will fall back to NumPy version automatically.
-* Directly call Caffe's layer abstraction without any code change.
-* Switch between NumPy's operators and Caffe's operator as you wish.
+* Hybrid programming with efficient MXNet's symbol and flexible MinPy arrays.